 - Open Electives: This area lists previous coursework for which you've earned unit credit, but did not necessarily satisfy Core Curriculum requirements or major requirements.
 Most courses listed here will be denoted by either at "TRNS 1XX" (lower division coursework) or a "TRNS 4XX" (upper division coursework) as a placeholder until these courses can be designated as Core Curriculum or major requirements.

 If you think you are missing credit on your degree evaluation, please submit a Transfer Credit Request.
 You may be asked to provide additional documentation, such as a copy of the syllabus for the class for which you would like to receive credit.
-The syllabus will help the Office of Admission or your faculty adviser compare it to coursework available at USF.
+The syllabus will help the Office of the University Registrar or your faculty adviser compare it to coursework available at USF.

-The Office of Admission can only award credit for USF’s Core Curriculum, not for your specific major.
+The Office of the University Registrar can only award credit for USF’s Core Curriculum, not for your specific major.
 For major requirements, you’ll need to work directly with faculty members from your major after you arrive to USF.
 There will also be time during orientation for you to get help with choosing classes.

 View your test scores

 Using the screenshots above, log in to myUSF, click on Banner Self Service (Student) --> Student Records --> View Test Scores.
 Your test scores will determine which mathematics, language, and writing (rhetoric) courses you are eligible to enroll in.